Top 10 Keto Supplements To Make Your Keto Diet Easier

 The term MCT stands for medium-chain triglycerides, which is a type of fat that your body processes much faster than other, long-chain, forms.
 MCT oil manufacturers most often extract MCTs from coconut oil.

 MCT oil is one of the most popular keto supplements because it helps you drastically increase your fat intake in a way that is conducive to the keto diet.
 Your body uses MCTs right away, transporting them from your gut to your liver.
-There, your body either uses them as an energy source or turns them into ketones.
+There, your body either uses them as an energy source or turns them into ketones, supporting weight loss.

 Because your body uses MCTs right away, those calories have a lesser likelihood of becoming fat.
 Ketones are also key to achieving ketosis, which is the goal behind a keto diet.